 No matter how much you try to give motivational sales to your team, if you lose their trust, nothing will bring that back to you.
 Also, they will not do the work if you're not paying them timely and accurately.
 If your IC system doesn't give transparency on comp plans and their income and guide them on how to hit their numbers, it's of absolutely no use.
 Also, an attractive pay package does get people in the door.
 Once they are in, leaders must provide opportunities for advancement and skill development and restructure jobs wherever possible to avoid employee boredom and dissatisfaction.

-Keep sales reps informed on their OTE (On-target earnings).
+Keep sales reps informed on their OTE (On-target earnings) and their sdr commission.
 That's the number that matters the most to them.
 Most companies have fixed and variable pay in 50:50.
 Someone might be great in bringing new revenue in a different territory, but it's the worst closer for you.
 Understanding the competence-based payouts might be required.
 When you grow your team, you cannot reduce the payouts for your high performers.
 You need to plan these right from the start.